marcchehab/logikunsererzeit.ch/content/Venezuela/2024 elections fraud evidence.md

 ---
-title: Venezuela's stolen election - the evidence
+title: Venezuela's stolen election - the evidence that Maduro lost and Gonzalez won
 ogimage: ogmaduro.png
 date: 2024-08-28
 ---
 ![[ogmaduro.png]]

 Unfair and unfree presidential elections were held in Venezuela on 28 July 2024.
 Despite adverse circumstances, the democratic opposition **won the election against dictator [[Nicolás Maduro]]**.
 How can we be sure of this?
 Here is the evidence **sorted by how strong and relevant** I think the evidence is.

+If you think something's missing, please [comment here on X](https://x.com/marcchehab/status/1831392625556873281).
 ## Brief explanation of the electronic voting system

 **Substantive factual evidence requires a basic understanding** of Venezuela's electoral system.
 Therefore a short explanation.